Our Maths lead is Mrs Dickinson. If you have any questions about Maths, please contact her via the school office.

 Our Mathematics Intent

-Here at Brookfield Infant School we intend to offer a Mathematics curriculum, which has been designed around our belief that all children, regardless of their starting point or background should have the opportunity to build life-skills and create memories which will support them to flourish throughout their learning journey.
+Here at Brookfield Infant School we follow White Rose Maths.
+Through this, we intend to offer a Mathematics curriculum, which has been designed around our belief that all children, regardless of their starting point or background should have the opportunity to build life-skills and create memories which will support them to flourish throughout their learning journey.
 It is our aim to ensure these skills are intrinsically woven throughout the teaching and learning of Maths:

 - Connecting Ideas